-As restrictions ease around the world, universities and research laboratories in many territories are investing in live cell imaging, which is essential to answering some of the most pressing questions in the life sciences.
-Livecyte's integration of the patented label-free Quantitative Phase Imaging technology with state-of-the-art automatic cell tracking algorithms enables users to automatically characterize growth, morphology and motility of large populations of cells in a 96-well plate assay format.
-As a result, Phasefocus' sales are growing rapidly.
-In the first 3 months of 2021, the Company recognised more revenue than in the whole of 2020 and its team expect this trend to continue throughout the coming year.
+Phasefocus's flagship product, Livecyte[TM], allows researchers and biotechnology companies to characterise the dynamic behaviour of live cells in ways previously not possible.
+Livecyte integrates Phasefocus's patented label-free Quantitative Phase Imaging technology with state-of-the-art automatic cell tracking algorithms.
+This enables users to automatically characterize growth, morphology and motility of large populations of cells in a 96-well plate assay format.